 ...about literary agents

 A brief explanation: The original version of this page was written for the HWA website in 1995, updated a couple of times, and then left alone since 1996.
-It's still there, but I wanted to have my own version here, as well -- for one thing, I might want to update it occasionally.
+They did eventually take it down, but I wanted to keep my own version here -- for one thing, I might want to update it occasionally.
 (I have, in fact, made some very minor adjustments, but do not claim it's up to date.)

 - Do I need an agent?